The Chess Language

 The International open chess tournament was organized in 1851, bringing all the countries together in London.
 By 1886 the world got its first undisputed chess champion Wilhelm Steinitz.

 Chess Today as a Language between the Masses

 Today’s intellectual society considers chess to be a social asset.
 Chess is being made an inspiration for children and parents by increasing cognitive intelligence in kids.
 Even if the activity is not considered as a professional life-skill carried into adulthood, it is considered a valued training-ground for life.
 On an estimated record from around the world, thirty-million children play chess professionally.
 Even in India, SMCA records almost 40% of chess masters to be kids.
 At the SMCA chess coaching center, we have found special talents and turned them towards the world pedestal as the youngest world-rated chess players.
 In India, almost 30% of chess players are children.

 On average, a large scale open chess tournament finds itself crawling with, African Americans, South Asians, East Asians, Hispanics, and the eastern European population.
 It is not a rare sight at an open chess tournament to see a 7-year-old play with a 60-year old and yet beat them with six moves.
 The only demographic diversifying the chess world is gender.
 Although the world’s chessboard is still highly male-dominated even after the queen being all-powerful, more and more girls are appreciated on an international level.
 All it will take is encouragement from parents and teachers around the country.
 SMCA always pushes forward to girls being highly rated in the chess world.

 The language of chess is fairly understood by the world even though we’re divided by borders.
-Being the prominent chess coaching center in Indian chess, SMCA organizes an open chess tournament every week on our online platform.
+Being the prominent chess coaching center in India, SMCA organizes an open chess tournament every week on our online platform.
 We also call out to kids interested in the development through chess to learn with our coaches and build an expedient chess career.